Bacteria Monitoring Program

 - Staff collects samples at 59 sites on the Roanoke River and its tributaries once per month, resulting in at least 708 samples collected annually.

-- As the program continues to evolve, sampling sites are planned to be added or adjusted based on new data in order to locate bacteria sources.
+- As the program continues to evolve, sampling sites are added or adjusted based on new data in order to locate bacteria sources.

 Since there are many variables that affect the bacteria levels of the Roanoke River and its tributaries including: temperature, wildlife, sunlight, nutrients, turbidity, as well as nearby septic systems, potential sanitary sewer overflows, or illicit connections, it is premature to provide in-depth analysis of the data collected to date.
 There are, however, observable seasonal variances, with higher bacteria in summer and fall and lower bacteria in winter, as well as higher bacteria after rainfall events.
 Over time the program will establish a baseline of data to help prioritize source tracking and other remediation efforts.